-In mid-June, dairy farmers all over Switzerland take their animals up to munch on herb-filled alpine grass, and stay there for twelve weeks.
-Summer in the mountains, along with a diet of pure grass and flowers, gives Alpkäse its name.
-The ritual and traditional methods of making the cheese right there on the mountain authenticates the process.
+In mid-June, following a published schedule, dairy farmers all over Switzerland take their animals up to munch on herbs and alpine grass, and they stay there for twelve weeks.
+Summer in mountain pastures, coupled with a diet of pure grass and flowers, is what gives Alpkäse its name.
+The ritual and use of traditional methods for making the cheese right there on the mountain authenticates the process.

 I’d been invited to walk up with the cows for a farmer’s brunch with two families who pasture their animals together over the summer.
 We would gather around a homey wooden table in a simple chalet on the mountainside, after the herd arrived and grazing in pastures overlooking the lake.

 It would be another day—two milking sessions—before the making of Mutchli, a semi-hard cheese, could begin.
 This fresh cheese, which can be aged for up to three months, is smooth, with a fresh bite.
 It can be slightly salty and lightly sour in flavor, or sweet, depending on the grasses consumed on the alp.
 Alpkäse, a hard cheese that ages much like Parmesan, will be made later, after the cows are acclimated to their mountain diet.